brunnopleffken/addictive-community/README.md

 * PHP 5.3 or higher;
 * MySQL 5.1 or higher.

+#### This is a Beta version! ####

+Addictive Community v0.x **is not** ready for production environments.
+We're constantly modifying our database structure for performance enhancements and to add new features.
+If there is any breaking change, you may be stuck in an instable development version.

+We're currently working on automatic updates: download and upload all files (it'll not overwrite uploads and avatars), delete the file `/install/.lock` and run `/update`.
+It'll magically run the migration files to update from any version to the latest version.

 ## Contribute

 We're glad you're interested to help develop Addictive Community.
 Be part of it reading our [Contribution Guidelines](https://github.com/brunnopleffken/addictive-community/blob/master/CONTRIBUTE.md).